fastly/compute-js-esi/README.md

     > If this is not specified, or if this returns `null` or a `Promise` that resolves to `null`, then the default behavior is to throw an `EsiIncludeError` error.

+  * `esiPrefix` (optional, advanced)

+    A string value or `null`, used to specify a default XML prefix identifier to interpret as an ESI tag.

+    > The default value is `'esi'` for convenience.
+If you wish to suppress this functionality altogether, set this value to `null`.
+See [XML Namespacing](#xml-namespacing) below for details.

 ## Notes

 ### Supported tags